 Anyone holding a non-tenure track or part-time teaching position is eligible to apply.
 Students and tenure-track or tenured faculty are not eligible.

 This award is designed to support the professional development of contingent faculty in myriad ways, including but not limited to conference travel, research, or other professional activities.
 We seek proposals for projects or opportunities with a demonstrated relevance to feminist German Studies that will also contribute substantially to the professional development of the applicant.

-Applications for this cycle were to close on January 15, 2019.
-However, the deadline has been extended until February 15, 2019.
-Electronic submissions will be accepted at firstname.lastname@example.org.
+Applications for this cycle close on January 20, 2021.
+Electronic submissions will be accepted at email@example.com.